ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

   attrlink=""
  >}} which can very firmly trick the backing paper and prevent the film from unrolling and accidentally exposed.
 Other manufacturers should "copy" this design :).

 *Negative film*, I really like the effect of Fujifilm on green.
 But I also like the skin color performance of Kodak Film Portra.
-Ilford HP5 is reliable, and have really good pushing ability.
+Ektar has a very fine grain, but you have to choose the develop lab wisely.

 *Slide film*, I only tried RDP III.
-The lab I chose didn't give me perfect results on scanned images {{% sidenote "scan" %}}The most fancy Hasselblad X5 Scanner may have a better result.{{% /sidenote %}}.
+The lab I chose didn't give me perfect results on scanned images {{% sidenote "scan" %}}The Hasselblad X5 Scanner may have a better result.{{% /sidenote %}}.
 But from what I see from the film I get.
 It has a great result.
 Good skin tone and color.

 *Black/White*, I didn't take too many B/W photos so I will leave this part blank for now.